-From July 1st 2019, allied health and other healthcare providers in all states and territories, except Western Australia, must register as new providers or renew registration with the National Disability Insurance Scheme (NDIS) Quality and Safeguards Commission to be able to provide NDIS services.
+From 1 December 2020, when Western Australia transitions to the National Disability Insurance Scheme (NDIS) Quality and Safeguards Commission, allied health and other healthcare providers in all states and territories must register as new providers, or renew registration, with the Commission to be able to provide NDIS services.

 There are a number of NDIS registration requirements that providers need to meet.
 The primary requirements are: